Updated on: 01.28.2019

-Firstly, not all anonymous email address providers offer huge amounts of space for users to fill with photos, Word documents or spreadsheets.
+Firstly, not all anonymous email address providers offer huge amounts of space for users to fill with photos, Word documents, or spreadsheets.
 So pick a company which gives you some capacity to play with.
 For example, FastMail or Zoho Mail have 100 GB plans while the maximum mailbox storage you get from Tutanota Mail is 10 GB.

-More importantly, remember that anonymous emails with attachments are often immediately flagged as spam by recipients – and with good reason.
-So if you want your attachment to be opened, give a few pieces of genuine information about why the recipient should trust you.
+More importantly, remember that sending anonymous emails with attachments means they are often immediately flagged as spam by recipients – and with good reason.
+So if you want your attachment opened, give a few pieces of genuine information about why the recipient should trust you.

 However, the basic process for sending an anonymous email with attachment files is the same as for regular messages.
 And, as we’ve seen, sending anonymous emails isn’t that hard.
 Just remember to source a good VPN, pick your provider, and make the most of the tools at your disposal.
 Also, if you have any questions or remarks, do not hesitate to post them in our Comments section below!